dragonfire535/xiao/README.md

 * **drakeposting:** Sends a "Drakeposting" meme with the text of your choice.
 * **edd-facts-book:** Sends a "Double D's Facts Book" meme with the fact of your choice.
 * **food-broke:** Draws a user's avatar over the "Food Broke" meme.
-* **for-five-hours:** 'Sends an "I've looked at this for 5 hours now" meme with the image of your choice.
+* **for-five-hours:** Sends an "I've looked at this for 5 hours now" meme with the image of your choice.
 * **genie-rules:** Sends a "There are 4 rules" meme with the text of your choice.
 * **girl-worth-fighting-for:** Draws an image or a user's avatar as the object of Ling's affection.
 * **gru-plan:** Sends a Gru's Plan meme with steps of your choice.